AmritaNeogi/AmritaNeogi.github.io/_pages/Experience.md

 1. Identified and addressed performance bottlenecks within long-running CI/CD jobs.
 Employed advanced optimization techniques at various levels—source, target, mapping, and session—ensuring streamlined processes and efficient data flows.<br><br>
 2. Leveraged the power of cloud computing, particularly in AWS, to significantly optimize ETL operations.
 Achieved remarkable results with a 50% reduction in processing time, alongside heightened scalability, demonstrating a clear commitment to efficient and agile data processing.<br><br>
 3. Demonstrated proficiency in utilizing ETL tools to streamline data integration workflows.
 This approach led to a reduction in errors by 28%, enhancement of data quality, and 2.5% cost savings on infrastructure, showcasing an ability to balance effectiveness and efficiency in data management.<br>
+4. Engineered a retrofit solution leveraging contextual knowledge, resulting in the integration of 2.5 million customers for the client, and concurrently boosting performance and code execution speed by 30%. <br>
 <br>
 <strong>Database object migration</strong><br>
 <br>